toolleeo/cli-apps/README.md

 * [cowthink](https://github.com/tnalpgge/rank-amateur-cowsay) - Same as `cowsay`, but uses a "think" bubble instead of a speech bubble.
 * [Draw](https://github.com/maaslalani/draw) - draw is an simple drawing tool in the terminal.
 Hold your mouse down and move it across the screen to draw anything you want!
 * [fortune](https://github.com/bmc/fortune) - Generates random messages feched from a quotation database.
+* [gof-rs](https://github.com/omagdy7/gof-rs) - Game of life rendered in your terminal with over 500+ unique patterns to choose from.
 * [Limoji](https://github.com/GEROGIANNIS/Limoji) - Limoji is an open source tool that makes it easy to choose between hundreds of cool ASCII emoticons and share them with your friends.
 * [matrix-webcam](https://github.com/joschuck/matrix-webcam) - Take your video conference from within the matrix.
 * [pokeget](https://github.com/talwat/pokeget) - A bash script you can use to display cool sprites of pokemon in your terminal.